Workplace Injury Attorneys WinningInjury Claims in Alabama

 - A refusal by the employee to use safety equipment or follow safety rules

 - The situation arose due to the intoxication of the employee

 - The accident was caused by the willful misconduct of an employee

 If any of the above circumstances are present, you may be prevented from claiming for a workplace injury.

 What Are My Next Steps?

-If you have been involved in an injury in the workplace, get in touch with Pharr & Goree Injury Attorneys today.
+If you have been involved in an injury in the workplace, get in touch with Pharr & Associates Injury Attorneys today.
 Our experienced team has worked with hundreds of individuals across Alabama and work tirelessly to help you secure the outcome you deserve in your workplace injury case.